Reinach double helps Montpellier to victory in front of touring Springboks - RFI

 Sopoaga, who joined the French outfit from Wasps this term, was denied a maiden penalty for his new side as he took more than the 60 seconds allowed with an effort in the final quarter.

+The defending champions ran in five tries from Maxime Medard, Thomas Ramos, Romain Ntamack and two by Argentine winger Juan Cruz Mallia on his return to the club from international duty with the Pumas in the Rugby Championship.

-On Sunday, Toulon head coach Patrice Collazo is under pressure as he takes his outfit to former club La Rochelle.
+On Sunday, Toulon head coach Patrice Collazo is under pressure as he takes his team to former club La Rochelle.

 Next weekend Top 14 clubs are set to be without their France squad members as Les Bleus prepare to host Argentina on November 6.